 Nikola Fořtová has been involved in ELT since 2002.
 Nikki is CELTA and DELTA qualified and holds an MA in Applied Linguistics and TESOL.
 Nikki is a CELTA tutor, an oral examiner for the Cambridge suite of exams and an Oxford Teachers’ Academy trainer.
 Nikki has run practical methodology training sessions and workshops around Europe to English language teachers and is particularly interested in the application of technology to teaching and learning.
 As well as helping to maintain several online teacher training sites, she has designed and tutored several online and face to face ICT courses for English language teachers.
 Her main area of research and interest lies in helping learners to develop their speaking skills in an asynchronous online environment.
 Originally from the UK, Nikki has been a teacher and teacher trainer at Masaryk University since 2005.

-Martina Horáková, Assistant Professor, specializes in and teaches Australian cultural studies, contemporary Indigenous literatures in Australia and North America and minority discourses.
+Martina Horáková is an Assistant Professor who specializes in and teaches Australian cultural studies, contemporary Indigenous literatures in Australia and North America, minority discourses, and theories of feminism and settler colonialism.
 She obtained her Ph.D. in comparative literature from Masaryk University in Brno, Czech Republic.
-Her dissertation “Claiming Voice, Writing Difference: A Comparative Analysis of Indigenous Women’s Life Writing in Australia and North America” examined both structural parallels and transgressions in contemporary thematic and narrative conventions in the selected subgenre, and won the Czech-American Award for Talented Students in 2008.
-Her research interests include contemporary women’s life writing and travel writing, effects and ethics of cross-cultural narratives, narratives of belonging in settler colonies, and feminist and postcolonial theories.
+Her dissertation, which won the Czech-American Award for Talented Students in 2008, was published as Inscribing Difference and Resistance: Indigenous Women’s Personal Non-fiction and Life Writing in Australia and North America (MUNI Press, 2017).
+It examines the ways in which Indigenous women’s nonfiction published in the 1990s contributed to theoretical articulations of Indigenous feminism and to a historiographic counter-discourse which significantly intervened in the dominant narratives of nation-building in settler colonies.
 Her research was supported by a number of grants and fellowships, including the Endeavour Post-doctoral Research Award at the University of Sydney (2011) and the University of New South Wales (2006), and the Group of Eight European Post-doctoral Fellowship at the University of Queensland in Brisbane (2008).
-She co-authored Alternatives in Biography with Stephen Hardy, Michael M. Kaylor and Kateřina Prajznerová (MUNI Press, 20111) and published articles and chapters in the following books and journals: Handbook of Autobiography/Autofiction (De Gruyter, 2017), European History of English Studies: Gender (Peter Lang, 2015), A Companion to Aboriginal Literature (Camden House, 2013), Contemporary Canadian Literature in English: European Perspectives (Al. I. Cuza Press, 2012), Postcolonial Issues in Australian Literature (Cambria Press, 2010); Zeitschrift für Australienstudien (2015), JEASA (2013), Antipodes (2013), Central European Journal of Canadian Studies (2008), Brno Studies in English (2011, 2010, 2007).
-She is currently the general editor of JEASA (Journal of the European Association for the Studies of Australia) and served as Erasmus mobility coordinator from 2009 to 2016.
+She co-authored Alternatives in Biography with Stephen Hardy, Michael M. Kaylor and Kateřina Prajznerová (MUNI Press, 20111) and published articles and chapters in the following books and journals: Life Writing journal (2020), Handbook of Autobiography/Autofiction (De Gruyter, 2017), European History of English Studies: Gender (Peter Lang, 2015), A Companion to Aboriginal Literature (Camden House, 2013), Contemporary Canadian Literature in English: European Perspectives (Al. I. Cuza Press, 2012), Postcolonial Issues in Australian Literature (Cambria Press, 2010); Zeitschrift für Australienstudien (2015), JEASA (2013), Antipodes journal (2013), Central European Journal of Canadian Studies (2008), Brno Studies in English (2011, 2010, 2007).
+She is currently working on a book project related to Australian memoirs of settler belonging, which was supported by The Czech Science Foundation (GAČR).
+She is also the general editor of JEASA (Journal of the European Association for the Studies of Australia) and served as Erasmus mobility coordinator from 2009 to 2016.

 Simona Kalová teaches Practical English in the first-year of the Program of Bachelor’s Degree Studies.
 She is involved in developing materials for the course as well as updating the existing ones and adapting them for students’ needs, including students with disabilities.
 Simona graduated from Masaryk University and she holds a degree in English and Italian language and literature.
 After years of teaching at the State Language School in Brno, where she taught a variety of courses including FCE and CAE preparatory courses and was part of the state exam testing team, she started working part-time at the English department of Masaryk University.
 She contributed to creating a drill based on the textbook Angličtina – Konverzace pro pokročilé – dril (2012).
 Being a member of the Practical English examination committee, she is also interested in the assessment of students’ performance and testing.